 Height at Withers: Throughout the observed period, height experienced a notable surge, rising from approximately 16 cm at 1 month to roughly 60 cm at 3 years, as illustrated in Table 1.
 The most pronounced growth occurred during the initial year, highlighting the accelerated skeletal maturation commonly seen in medium-sized dog breeds.
 This rapid development phase is crucial for the overall health and physical structure of the dog, as it sets the foundation for its future growth patterns.
 Understanding these growth trends can provide valuable insights into the developmental needs and care requirements for dogs during their early years.

 Body Length and Back Length: The body length of the subject grew from approximately 25 cm at one month to about 70 cm by the age of three years.
 Throughout this period, the back length also increased in a proportional manner.
 These observations align with the breed's balanced and moderate physique.
 Notably, the growth pattern demonstrates a harmonious development characteristic of the breed's conformation, reflecting a healthy and stable growth trajectory over the years.
-This consistent growth supports the understanding of the physical traits typical of this breed, emphasizing the importance of monitoring growth to ensure optimal health and well-being.
+This consistent growth supports the understanding of the physical traits typical of this breed, emphasising the importance of monitoring growth to ensure optimal health and well-being.

 Heart Girth and Neck Girth: Heart girth showed a consistent rise from approximately 20 cm to around 70 cm, reflecting the growth of the cardiopulmonary system.
 Additionally, neck girth experienced a near doubling from the puppy stage to adulthood, highlighting the muscular development in both the head and neck areas.
 These measurements indicate significant growth patterns that occur as the animal ages, showcasing the overall development of essential bodily structures.
 The increase in neck and heart girth is crucial for understanding the physical changes that accompany maturation, pointing to important adaptations in strength and functionality in these regions throughout the life stages of the animal.